Overview of Atopic Dermatitis

 - Giving the doctor your or your child’s medical history, including:

 - Your family history of allergies.

-- Whether you also have diseases such as hay fever or asthma.
+- Whether you also have diseases such as hay fever, asthma, or food allergies.

 - Exposure to irritants, such as: